Sound and robust Work Health & Safety (WHS) and workers’ compensation practices are crucial for a successful business.

 The Australian Chamber and its network continue to be involved in asbestos awareness and management, recognising the deadly legacy of asbestos in Australia’s built environment.
 The Australian Chamber participated in the development and review of the model WHS legislative package including the asbestos regulation, codes and information sheets.

-Associate Director - Workplace Health & Safety and Workers' Compensation Policy
+Director - Workplace Health & Safety and Workers' Compensation Policy